Table of Contents

 - High Burst Damage – Each one of The Flash’s abilities, including his passive, can deliver impressive amounts of damage.
 He perfectly fits the sub-role of an assassin, able to zip up to enemies, quickly destroy them, and then run to safety before his prey’s allies can do anything about it.

 - Untargetable Ultimate – The Flash joins Murad and Zill in the ranks of those who can become untargetable.
-Players can not attack The Flash while he his channeling Cyclone, nor will any attacks that were aimed at him before hit him.
+Players can not attack The Flash while he is channeling Cyclone, nor will any attacks that were aimed at him before hit him.
 This gives it a large amount of utility, allowing The Flash to dodge large attacks, abilities, or turret fire when he dashes into a dangerous area.

-- Vulnerable – The Flash’s high damage potential naturally comes at the cost of survivability.
+- Squishy – The Flash’s high damage potential naturally comes at the cost of survivability.
 While he does have more going for him than other burst assassins, a shield provided by his passive and the above mentioned untargetable nature of Cyclone, but can still be very weak to enemy attacks.
 This is particularly the case when stunned, all of his defenses unavailable when he is stunned.